dpiponi/pifm/README.md

 I deleted that.
 It sacrifices some quality but the code is easier to read.

 Update:
+Access to register via bitfields was generating byte loads and stores.
+Fixed by using temporary 32-bit intermediate.
+Reading assembly language it looks suspicious still but code seems to work.

+Update:
 Fixed problem mentioned below though I don't understand how.
 Maybe someone could look at the code where I set GPFSEL0.